 *cue trumpet sounds and confetti*

 Or at least, that’s how I imagined it to play out.
-Actually, I did not receive a phone call, but a less dramatic text message.
+Actually, I did not receive a phone call, but a much less dramatic text message.
 But that doesn’t change the most important part: I am going to South Korea!!!!

 *cue trumpet sounds and confetti as I fall down on my knees and ugly cry my heart out*